Junth/Automated-Image-Captioning/README.md

 In this project, global
-image features are extracted from the hidden activations of CNN and then fed them into an LSTM to generate a sequence of words.A vanilla CNN is used to obtain the scene type, to detect the objects and their relationships.The output of CNN is used by a language model to convert them into words, combined phrases that produce an image captions.
+image features are extracted from the hidden activations of CNN and then fed them into an LSTM to generate a sequence of words.
+A vanilla CNN is used to obtain the scene type, to detect the objects and their relationships.The output of CNN is used by a language model to convert them into words, combined phrases that produce an image captions.
 This project uses a CNN for image representations and an LSTM for generating image captions.

 <p align="center">